Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: A GLMM Model in glmmrBase

 \subsection{Updating Parameters}

-The parameters of the covariance function and linear predictor can be modified by directly changing the relevant vectors, e.g. \code{mod\$covariance\$parameters = c(0.1,0.9)}.
-However, a preferred alternative is to use the functions \code{update\_parameters()}, which also then trigger re-generation of the matrices and update the underlying \proglang{C++} classes: \code{model\$update_parameters( cov.pars = c(0.1,0.9))}.
+The parameters of the covariance function and linear predictor can updated using the function \code{update\_parameters()}, which then triggers re-generation of the matrices and updates the data in the underlying \proglang{C++} classes: \code{model\$update_parameters( cov.pars = c(0.1,0.9))}.